| Title: | paint data.frames summaries in colour |

 The appearance of the output can be customised with options:

-the maximum width of the output.
-60 is the default. {paint}
+paint_max_width the maximum width of the output.
+60 is the default. {paint} does not resize

 based on terminal width by design.